 For injuries like sunburn, she recommends refrigerating aloe vera and then applying it to the skin to soothe and cool it.

 Many people interested in using aloe want to do so because it’s a natural product; however, Jeff Cizenski, dermatologist at Empire Dermatology in East Syracuse, cautioned that “natural” doesn’t necessarily mean “good for you.”

 “As a general rule, I don’t advise people to use it as there’s a chance for allergic reaction,” Cizenski said.
 “People want something natural but we don’t know how it will work for them.”

-He said that testing it by applying to the inside of the arm and covering the area with a bandage for 48 hours can help show if irritation will occur.
+He said that testing it by applying to the inside of the arm and covering the area with a bandage and sensitive sports tape for 48 hours can help show if irritation will occur.